 The prognosis for arrhythmia will depend on the kind of irregular heartbeat a person has, whether is harmless or potentially dangerous, like ventricular tachycardia or ventricular fibrillation that can cause sudden death.
 It will also depend on the heart's pumping ability, and a person's response to the arrhythmia.

-(MRI) scans of the heart during the performance of a catheter ablation procedure.
+A new system has recently been developed to combine computerized tomography (CT) and magnetic resonance imaging (MRI) scans of the heart during the performance of a catheter ablation procedure.
 Current research at the University of California in San Francisco Medical Center is looking at mapping and ablation of patients diagnosed with atrial arrhythmias.
 It is also trying out new drug therapies to remedy potentially dangerous arrhythmias which cause sudden cardiac death.

 Medication commonly used for these disease:Irregular heartbeat drugs